nikhil-vytla/MedicAi/README.md

 We hope to expand our data visualization beyond the US to offer the same kind of services to other countries.
 We'd also like to provide more analysis on a case-by-case basis through the chatbot to come up with more accurate healthcare suggestions.

 ## Awards
-HackDuke 2018 Spicy Ramen Challenge Winner
+### HackDuke 2018 Health & Wellness Track Overall Finalist
-HackDuke 2018 Health & Wellness Track Overall Finalist
+### HackDuke 2018 Spicy Ramen Challenge Winner